Stagg408/Stagg408/README.md

 - 👋 Hi, I’m @Stagg408
-- 👀 I’m interested in coding for like video games and software
+- 👀 I’m interested in coding for like video games and software and learning how tf to download stuff on github
 - 🌱 I’m currently learning nothing
 - 💞️ I’m looking to collaborate on idfk
 - 📫 How to reach me email me ig